ICICI Bank Limited (IBN): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-ICICI was established with share capital contributions from Indian banks, insurance companies, and corporate houses, along with debt funding support from the World Bank.
+The initial funding for ICICI came from a mix of sources: share capital contributions from Indian banks, insurance companies, and corporate houses, plus debt funding support from the World Bank.
+The core mission was to provide medium and long-term project financing for India's post-independence industrial growth.

 Year Key Event Significance

-The 2002 reverse merger between ICICI Limited and ICICI Bank was pivotal.
-It transformed the entity from a development finance institution's subsidiary into a large, diversified universal bank, streamlining operations and capital structure.
+2002 Reverse merger of ICICI Limited with ICICI Bank.
+The pivotal moment that transformed the entity from a DFI subsidiary into a unified, diversified universal bank.

 ICICI Bank Limited (IBN) Ownership Structure